Who is the sweatiest conductor? Answer below! (Photo assembly from the New York Times)

 But, I can certainly testify that for me, conducting, especially big repertoire, is a workout.
 An Elgar, Sibelius or Mahler symphony is bound to be exhausting and calorie burning work….

 My favourite quote from the Times piece is this on the merits of “conductorcise-”

 “And it is low impact and requires no skill, making it easy for people who are older, very overweight or chair bound.”

-I doubt you’d find many orchestra musicians who disagree with that…
+No skill, eh, paper of record?
+Well, I doubt you’d find many orchestra musicians who disagree…

 Without doubt, London musicians have the most interesting and broadminded takes on conductor sweating.
-I recently heard one of the major London orchestras referring to a very famous and sweaty conductor as “the self-basting pig” a cruel, but cruelly funny nickname.
+I recently heard one of the major London orchestras referring to a very famous and very, very sweaty conductor as “the self-basting pig” a cruel, but cruelly funny nickname.
+I trust they meant it affectionately.
 Of course, the maestro would be deeply hurt to learn this, but could take comfort in the fact that his career choice, which “is low impact and requires no skill, making it easy for people who are older, very overweight or chair bound,” means he’ll be racking up lovely fees when they’re all in their early graves….